andrewtrandev/T2A1/README.md

 ## Q1.
 Describe the architecture of a typical Rails application (200-300)

 The typical architecture off a Rails application relies on a framework known as the Model-View-Controller or MVC.
-It splits the functionality of the rails application into three distinct parts.
-These 3 parts are the Model which primarily deals with the database and business logic, the view which handles user interfaces and graphical components that the user will see and lastly the controller which acts as
+It splits the functionality of the rails application into three distinct parts, the model, the view and the controller.

+The Model primarily deals with data and the manipulation of the database, The View handles user interfaces and graphical components that the user will see.
+And lastly the Controller which interacts with both the model and views.
+The Controller handles incoming requests from users/browsers and also acts a a midde-man to direct requests from the view to the model and vice-versa.

 ##### References